developerdayo/naked-form-select/README.md

 ]

 ### For IE11 Support
-Include the files in the [dist/js/ie11-polyfills](https://github.com/developerdayo/naked-form-select/tree/master/dist/js/ie11-polyfills) as this plugin uses forEach and Array.from.
+Include the files in the [dist/js/ie11-polyfills](https://github.com/developerdayo/naked-form-select/tree/master/dist/js/ie11-polyfills) as this plugin uses forEach, Array.from, and closest.

 ## Usage
 ### Initialize